davilevy/relatedquorks/README.md

-# relatedquorks
+# sqrls

-This is an example
-This is a return example
+This is a query language used to evaluate relational algebra expressions